Style & Substance – There’s Levels to This – Embracing Color & Texture for Autumn Layers

 • Arriving at the base notes, and I will tell you, that grapefruit is still hanging on for dear life.
 Seriously, I sprayed Light Blue on a test strip and it took a little over a day to detect the earthy feel of the vetiver and musk.
 After the grapefruit calmed down, what is left is a masculine musk that isn’t too bad.
 If you can endure the journey, it might be worth the payoff.
 Surely on skin it may announce itself sooner than that timetable.
 So, full disclosure, the grapefruit was so strong, I did not even attempt to test it on my skin.
 I desperately wanted to like Light Blue Forever, it was truly my intention, as I tested it on 4 separate occasions trying to convince myself of a purchase.
 I just could not commit the funds to a cologne that I just did not love – or even mildly like for that matter.

-• Dolce & Gabbana Light Blue forever is intended for the gentleman that prefers to smell like a bitter, tart grapefruit.
+• Dolce & Gabbana Light Blue Forever is intended for the gentleman that prefers to smell like a bitter, tart grapefruit.
 End review.
 No, seriously, Light Blue Forever is supremely unique in the sense of how grapefruit is utilized.
 This isn’t a redundant flanker that leans heavily on the blueprint of previous Light blue releases.
 Given its potency, I would humbly suggest 3-4 modest applications.
 This is a casual fragrance that should get the most love in spring and summer.
 It will project well and perform for perhaps 6-7 hours.
 I know this latest Light Blue iteration is receiving a lot of love online.
 Sadly, it just does not work for me.
 Perhaps you will have a better experience.

 • Dolce & Gabbana Light Blue Forever retails for $80.00 1.7 oz. and $110.00 3.4oz. – Available at Dolce & Gabbana, Nordstrom, Macy’s, Bloomingdales, and other fine men’s department stores